Apple's top engineers are offered sizable stock bonuses worth up to $180,000 to prevent them from moving to other companies like Meta.

 Apple tries to prevent poaching

-The figures mentioned range from $50,000 to $180,000 in restricted stock to be paid out over a four-year period.
-The bonuses appear to be a response to Meta recently poaching key engineers in Apple's AR, VR, wearables and other departments.
+The figures mentioned range from $50,000 to $180,000 in restricted stock, to be paid out over a four-year period.
+The bonuses appear to be a response to Meta's recent poaching of key engineers in Apple's AR, VR, wearables, and other divisions.
 According to Bloomberg, Meta has recruited about 100 engineers in this ongoing war "in recent months."
-Apple itself is of course also trying to poach talented engineers from other companies.
-For example, Meta's AR communications chief Andrea Schubert was recently hired.
-For many years, Apple's internal policy was a big secret.
-But in recent months, more and more details have been coming to the public as many employees complain about unfair working conditions.
+Apple itself is also trying to poach talented engineers from other companies.
+For example, Meta's AR communications chief, Andrea Schubert, was recently hired.
+For many years, Apple's internal policies were a closely guarded secret.
+But in recent months, more details have been leaking out, as many employees have complained about unfair working conditions.
 (Photo by Unsplash / Carles Rabada)